Aribodo/InsightCode/README.md

 1) download JDK
 2) get files from GITHUB and place all FILES in the same FOLDER/DIRECTORY
-3) you can then run it in the command line of the terminal by calling the run.sh from inside the same terminal as the files with the command " sh run.sh"
+3) you can then run it in the command line of the terminal by calling the run.sh from inside the same directoy as the files with the command "sh run.sh"